3 Top Reasons Why People Don’t Hire Virtual Assistants

 My remedy to prospective clients?

-Think about all of the web based applications you use, like gmail, Evernote, etc. Then think of all the most popular software, like Microsoft Office, Dreamweaver, etc. Most use the top and most widely used software, so that they can accommodate a wide variety of clients.
+Think about all of the web based applications you use, like gmail, Evernote, etc. Then think of all the most popular software, like Microsoft Office, Dreamweaver, etc. Most Virtual Assistants use the top and most widely used software, so that they can accommodate a wide variety of clients.
 Files can be emailed back and forth to one another, uploaded to a file server like iDisk or Drop Box, or sent via a service like Send This File.

 43%: Concerned about price

 This is the most common concern I get.
-My advice: consider a a long term investment.
+My advice: consider a Virtual Assistant a long term investment.
 Myself and most of my most trusted VA colleagues have been in business almost five years or more.
 I have had some clients for that long.

 They think of me as a trusted part of their business, and say to others